screepers/node-screeps-api/docs/Websocket_endpoints.md

 ## Shards

-Any subscription taking a room name is different on servers with shards, the room name should be prefixed with the shard name ex `shard0/E0N0`
+Any subscription taking a room name is different on servers with shards, the room name should be prefixed with the shard name ex `shard0/E0N0`.

+Note that adding a shard to a server not expecting it may cause an error.

 ## Subscribing to web sockets endpoints